 Thanos (Marvel) decides to keep a physical body despite having infinite power due to the Infinity Gauntlet.
 Mephisto (Marvel) reflects that this is a fatal flaw that will ultimately be the undoing of Thanos.
 Why does Thanos do this?

 If you take on a role in the universe then perhaps the being becomes amoral and more duty bound and perhaps this is the reason Thanos does not ascend to the status of being an abstract entity.
 If Thanos for example becomes death then Thanos cannot become the lover of death which is his main goal in life!
 Conversely, Death is incapable of sharing her role with Thanos because of her status as an abstract being.
 Abstract entities may sacrifice a certain degree of free will even as they become more powerful.
-Abstract entities lose their subjective nature and become more objectified?
+Do abstract entities lose their subjective nature and become more objectified?
 Thanos may not understand this trade off consciously but senses this trade off at an unconscious level.
 Anyway, this sort of trade off would make cosmic entities much more interesting!
 You get more power over external reality and greater durability at the expense of your free will.

 3) The entity may appear god like but the entities power level is absolutely independent of worship and actually many abstract entities are totally unknown to any being that is not a cosmic entity.
 This is especially true of the Seven Friendless (Marvel).
 Bast, the Egyptian Goddess, has suffers due to a lack of worship.